PeterCappello/PositiveIntegerToTreeBijection/README.md

 * A map is injective when distinct elements in the domain (set A) map to distinct elements in the codomain (set B).

-* A map is surjective when every element in the codomain is mapped to by some element in the domain.
+* A map is surjective when every element in the codomain is the image of some element in the domain.

 The bijection associated with this project is between the set of positive integers